camunda/feel-scala/README.md

 ```

-## Note
+## Using the FEEL Engine to evaluate DMN decision tables
-The parser and interpreter can be used into the [camunda DMN engine](https://github.com/camunda/camunda-engine-dmn) as alternative to the built-in FEEL script engine.
+Camunda provide a [DMN Engine](https://github.com/camunda/camunda-engine-dmn) what can evaluate DMN decision tables.
+You can use the FEEL engine inside of the DMN engine to evaluate expressions.
+See the [integration](https://github.com/saig0/camunda-feel-integration) for details.